oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 A Topic Alias is an integer value that is used to identify the Topic instead of the Topic Name.
 This numeric value is used as the Topic Alias.

-#### 3.1.8.4 Correlation Id
+#### 3.1.8.4 Packet Identifier

-The same value as the one contained in the corresponding REGISTER packet.
+The same value as the Packet Identifier in the REGISTER packet being acknowledged.

 #### 3.1.8.5 Reason Code